 Your customers need to be aware of all the data you’re collecting about them.
 Clandestine data collection will only lead to a hefty non-compliance fine.

-Data collection acknowledgment needs to be clearly displayed at every data collection point - before any data is collected.
+Data collection acknowledgment must be clearly displayed at every data collection point - before any data is collected.

 Here are some common website locations that display data collection notifications: